axtcsq/IDAssignment2/README.md

   * Try to test if user is able to input text in textbox, select radio buttons, select from multiple select, choose a file, then verify that it succeeds
   * Verify that form validations are working
 ### Different Browsers and Screen Sizes
+* When displaying the website on different browsers, all seems to work well
+* When displaying the website on different screen sizes, all seems to work well till the screen size is at iPhone X and below.
+More will be shared under bugs section
 ### Bugs and Problems
 ## Credits
 ### Content